 Candidates must meet all the eligibility criteria for the nomination to be considered valid.

-Chapter chairs must send completed nomination forms and required letters of recommendation to the international award committee chair and the executive director by May 1.
+Chapter chairs must send completed nomination forms and required letters of recommendation to the international award committee chair and the Executive Director by May 1.

 Note: Chapters should work with nominees to ensure nomination forms are completed correctly and contain the requested information.

 All award nominees are required to include at least three letters of recommendation supporting their nomination.
-These letters must include the author’s handwritten signature to be considered valid.
+These letters must include the author’s signature.
 One letter should be from the chapter chair, committee chair or past chapter officer.
 The details provided in these letters will be considered in the event of a tie score.

 Nominations that do not follow the chapter or members-at-large submission process will not be accepted.